bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 config.php
 ```

-That way the next time you run `git add .` and then run `git commit` and `git push` the `config.php` file will be ignored and will not be added nor pushed to your Github repository.
+That way, the next time you run `git add .` and then run `git commit` and `git push`, the `config.php` file will be ignored and will not be added nor pushed to your Github repository.

-That way you would keep your database credentials safe!
+That way, you would keep your database credentials safe!

 ### Ignoring a whole directory

-In some cases, you might want to ignore a whole folder, for example, if you have a huge `node_modules` folder, there is no need to add it and commit it to your Git project, as that directory is generated automatically whenever you run `npm install`.
+In some cases, you might want to ignore a whole folder.
+For example, if you have a huge `node_modules` folder, there is no need to add it and commit it to your Git project, as that directory is generated automatically whenever you run `npm install`.

 The same would go for the `vendor` folder in Laravel.
-You should not really add the `vendor` folder to your Git project, as all of the content of that folder, is generated automatically whenever you run `composer install`.
+You should not really add the `vendor` folder to your Git project, as all of the content of that folder is generated automatically whenever you run `composer install`.

 So in order to ignore the `vendors` and `node_modules` folders, you could just add them to your `.gitignore` file: